lexibank/tlopo/out/vol2/chapter9.md

 <a id="p-334"></a>

-Apparently an alternative way of expressing ‘the day after tomorrow’ in POc was &ast;boŋi rua ‘day of twenty-four hours’ + ‘two’ (in a few languages the opposite order of elements is reflected, in line with syntactic change).
-This was perhaps a way of avoiding the ambiguity of temporally directionless &ast;waRisa.
+Apparently an alternative way of expressing ‘the day after tomorrow’ in POc was _&ast;boŋi rua_ ‘day of twenty-four hours’ + ‘two’ (in a few languages the opposite order of elements is reflected, in line with syntactic change).
+This was perhaps a way of avoiding the ambiguity of temporally directionless _&ast;waRisa_.
 However, in a few modern languages this expression can also mean ‘day before yesterday’ (in Wayan a preposed particle indicates temporal direction).
 In two widely separated languages, Tami and Mono-Alu, the reflex apparently means ‘tomorrow’: one can imagine several ways in which this meaning change might have occurred, but none is especially convincing.

 <table>
 <tr>